MohdAzmaan1/Insurance_Management_System/README.md

 # Insurance_Management_System
 This is an insurance management platform built using Spring Boot and Java.
-The platform allows users to manage insurance policies, clients, and claims through a RESTful API.
+The platform allows to manage insurance policies, clients, and claims through the RESTful API's.

 # Design of the Application